Jiufen – A Day Trip From Taipei Guide + Photos 2026

 From traditional temples to ancient alley-ways lit up by red lanterns at night (Jiufen Old Street), there are lots of things to do in Jiufen and the neighbouring town of Jinguashi.

-A visit to Jiufen and Jinguashi should be high on your list when planning your Taiwan trip and Taipei itinerary – here is our 2025 guide to all things to do in Jiufen and Jinguashi, Taiwan.
+A visit to Jiufen and Jinguashi should be high on your list when planning your Taiwan trip and Taipei itinerary – here is our guide to all things to do in Jiufen and Jinguashi, Taiwan.
+We last visited in February 2026, spending four nights here.

 Jiufen - A Day Trip From Taipei